WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 The key to meeting these needs is to provide an individual services across time and space in a way that avoids duplication and provides for continuity of care.
+In other words, it requires persistent correlatable claims--cryptographically verified statements in support of personal information.
+An example might be:

+1. An aid organization, in conjunction with an independent provider (ideally an NGO specializing in identity management), equips Marsha with a clean, fresh device for securely handling her data and contacting aid workers.
+2. Marsha enters her personal demographic data into the device, without publishing the information anywhere.
+3. The aid organization signs Marsha's claims to eligibility for government or other assistance programs.
+4. Additionally, the aid organization can similarly serve as a proxy for communications with relatives or friends Marsha needs to reach--since the aid organization and Marsha have personally established a secure, verifiable relationship, the aid organization can expand the sphere of private communication.

-In other words, it requires persistent correlatable claims.
-An independent organization can issue these claims with the consent of the client, achieving this result for the client without compromising her privacy.
-Thus, she avoids touching the local government systems that she mistrusts.
+An independent organization can transmit these claims with the consent of the client, achieving this result for the client without compromising her privacy.
+Thus, she avoids direct contact with local government systems that she mistrusts.

 By taking on this role, the independent organization is dis-intermediating the state issuance of identity documents.
 This is useful because of Marsha's